Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 The EU Commission, however, rejects the arguments of the opponents and claims that you can protect and scan chats at the same time - however, giving no evidence on how this should be done.

-States do not want Chat Control for their own communications to avoid surveillance.
+States do not want Chat Control for their own communications, but the chats of others should be monitored.

 Criticism of Chat Control